Javascript Menu by Deluxe-Menu.com

 None of these.

-poverty is a more powerful predictor than ethnicity.
+poverty is a more powerful predictor of depression than ethnicity.

 for poor women, rates of depression are high regardless of ethnicity.